darklife/darkriscv/README.md

 3-stage version can reach better clocks and, by this way, will provide better performance.

-Regarding the flush, it is required after a taken branch, as long the RISCV does not supports delayed branches.
+Regarding the pipeline flush, it is required after a taken branch, as long the RISCV does not supports delayed branches.
 The solution for this problem is implement a branch cache (branch predictor), in a way that the core populates a cache with the last branches and can predict the future branches.
 In some inicial tests, the branch prediction with a 4 elements entry appers to reach a hit ratio of 60%.

 Another possibility is use the flush time to other tasks, for example handle